sra-opash/MCW-Practice-Management-Software/README.md

 # Next.js Application with Role Management

-A modern Next.js application with user role management (Admin and Clinician), built with TypeScript, Prisma ORM, and NextAuth.js for authentication.
+A modern Next.js application with user role management (BackOffice and FrontOffice), built with TypeScript, Prisma ORM, and NextAuth.js for authentication.

 ## Features

 - **Authentication**: Secure login system using NextAuth.js
-- **Role-based Authorization**: Different access levels for Admin and Clinician roles
+- **Role-based Authorization**: Different access levels for BackOffice and FrontOffice roles
 - **Modern UI**: Clean, responsive interface built with Tailwind CSS
 - **Database Integration**: Prisma ORM with SQLite for development/testing and SQL Server for production
+- **Separate Hosting**: BackOffice and FrontOffice can be hosted on separate servers

 ## Tech Stack